Let’s face it:

-Why?
-Because there’s a small correlation between images with keywords in alt tags and rankings.
+While there is a small correlation between images with keyword-rich alt tags and rankings:

-While the sheet won’t give you information regarding every single “alt” tag on the page, it will tell you if there are images with missing alt tags.
+The on-page SEO template won’t give you information regarding every single “alt” tag on the page, but it will tell you if there are images with missing alt tags.

 These can then be investigated manually and fixed.

 If you’re on WordPress use the native image upload feature to quickly optimize file names and alt text:

 It might seem negligible, but don't skip out on any chances to help search engines better understand the content on your page.

 #10.
 Remove “thin” content (or improve it!)